← Work

 THE BRIEF

-GROW LAB is a permanent exhibit at the Museum of Solutions focused on growth — not just as a biological process, but as a lens through which to understand patterns in nature, ecosystems, and forest intelligence.
-Designed for young visitors aged 5–12, it invites children to touch, observe, imagine, and play their way through a world inspired by the deep intelligence of natural systems.
+GROW LAB is a permanent exhibit at the Museum of Solutions focused on growth: not just as a biological process, but as a lens through which to understand patterns in nature, ecosystems, and forest intelligence.
+Designed for young visitors aged 5–12, it invites children to touch, observe, imagine, and play their way through a world inspired by the intelligence of natural systems.

-The design challenge was unusual: create a space that felt alive and open-ended without rigid storytelling structures, where every decision honoured ecological authenticity and child-led exploration.
-No instructions.
-No correct paths.
-Just an environment that trusted children to learn by inhabiting it.
+The design challenge was to create a space that felt open and alive without rigid storytelling structures, where every decision honoured ecological authenticity and child-led exploration.

 DEFINING THE EXPERIENCE ARC